-Note: Powerline daemon is not run automatically by any of my bindings.
+Note: Powerline can operate without a background daemon, but the shell performance can be very slow.
+The Powerline daemon improves this performance significantly, but must be started separately.
 It is advised to add powerline-daemon -q before any other powerline-related code in the shell configuration file.